NordicScreen/react-chonky/README.md

 ### [Click here for documentation and examples.](https://chonky.io/)

-> Please [create an issue](https://github.com/aperturerobotics/react-chonky/issues) if you have a
+> Please [create an issue](https://github.com/nordicscreen/react-chonky/issues) if you have a
 > problem or want to request a feature.

 ## License

+MIT © NordicScreen, 2023

 MIT © Aperture Robotics, LLC.
 2023